 “I got the offer to study at AUT and I was happy because I could reorient my direction towards food research.
 I like food, I enjoy eating food, and I’m interested in getting to know the science behind food and how to make it better.”

-Frank says AUT is full of friendly people, and the university has an active and diverse culture.
+Frank - who graduated from AUT in July 2021 and was on the dean's honours roll - says AUT is full of friendly people, and the university has an active and diverse culture.

-“When I walk around the AUT City Campus, my day is lit up when I see the energetic students and staff walking by with smiles and confidence.
-It’s also quite easy for me to search for help here.”
+“When I walked around the AUT City Campus, my day was lit up when I saw the energetic students and staff walking by with smiles and confidence.
+It was also quite easy for me to search for help there.”